5 Go-To Gazpachos at Local Restaurants

 The Stockpot

-The Stockpot is famous for long-simmered bone broths, but as temps rise, gazpacho gets a menu slot at the ViBe original and its new Downtown Norfolk sib.
+The Stockpot is famous for long-simmered bone broths, but as temps rise, gazpacho gets a menu slot at the ViBe original and its Downtown Norfolk sib.
 First comes smooth, basil-blessed strawberry, replaced post-Pungo-picking-season with a summer gazpacho teeming with tomatoes, cucumbers, bell peppers and summer squash.
 Each location also runs its own daily specials (perhaps melon gazpacho) with Chef-Owner Anne Galante and crew stirred by gazpacho’s “…balance of sweet, spicy, cold and acidity.”
 StockpotSoups.com

-The Atlantic on Pacific
+The Atlantic in Pacific

 Gazing at icy beds with luscious local oysters resting upon them at this raw bar and eatery cools us off.
 So do Chef-Owner Dave Brue’s gazpachos, some with shrimp, others with crab.
 But his favorite is a grape-based green gazpacho with cucumbers, Marcona almonds, champagne vinegar and, in a nod to the classic, sourdough bread.
 TheAtlanticVB.com